 • Drain as much liquid out of the tofu as possible to allow it to soak up more of the flavor.

-• It’s best if you have time to let it sit overnight to allow the flavors to soak into the tofu.
+• It’s best to let it sit overnight so the flavors can soak into the tofu.

 Serving: 0.33cup, Calories: 90kcal, Carbohydrates: 4g, Protein: 9g, Fat: 4g, Saturated Fat: 0.5g, Polyunsaturated Fat: 3g, Monounsaturated Fat: 1g, Sodium: 314mg, Potassium: 70mg, Fiber: 1g, Sugar: 1g, Vitamin A: 155IU, Vitamin C: 3mg, Calcium: 159mg, Iron: 1mg